valerioformato/NAIA-readthedocs/docs/source/datamodel/datamodel.rst

       // your analysis here :)
     }

-NAIA root-files contain two more ``TTree``s with additional data for the analysis.
+NAIA root-files contain two more ``TTree`` with additional data for the analysis.

 The ``RTIInfo`` tree
 ^^^^^^^^^^^^^^^^^^^^